 Questions?
 Feel free to reach out to email@example.com for further assistance.

-Now, you will need to add your website to the Referral Exclusion List.
+The next step is to add your website to the Referral Exclusion List in Google Analytics.

 For those using Analytics.js, the Referral Exclusion List can be found within Admin > Tracking Info > Referral Exclusion List.
 Click on + Add Referral Exclusion and enter your website Domain name and click Create to save your entry.